vhiz/chimoneyBankApp/README.md

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>

 This project utilizes a Firestore database in conjunction with the Chimoney API and a React application for the client side.
 However, navigating the Chimoney API documentation proved challenging due to the lack of clear instructions.
+And at a point in development i noticed that the output data changed when calling the get user endpoint that took some time to figure out, Cause i was using the wallet balance with type:`chi`.

 ## 🚀 Future Scope <a name = "future_scope"></a>

 I had considered incorporating a customer care feature, but implementing this would necessitate the use of websockets.
 Unfortunately, the free tier backend services do not support websockets.
-However, this feature can be integrated at a later stage.
+However, this feature can be integrated at a later stage. and also adding a save feature where user can set how many percent they would liked saved every given month.

 ## 🏁 Getting Started <a name = "getting_started"></a>